terra-campaigns/rhun/context.md

 ![](https://api2.inkarnate.com/api/embedScenes/oy9y3X/previewImage)

+Add hills on the SE.

 Six major geographical features:

 - Highlands (unnamed)
 - Neldoreth (forest)
 - Sea of Rhûn
-- Woden Island (megaplex - ancient structure)
+- Wooden Island (megaplex - ancient structure)
 - Gardens of Dorwinion
-- Swamp in south of Sea?
-(Chosen from WWN 122)
+- TBD in campaign.

 Six major nations or groups `roll 2 thematic elements WWN 126 for each`

-- Dorwinion
+- `2 good tags` Dorwinion, under the banner of Gondor/Rohan - Northmen?
-- Eastlings - maybe divide in 3 (N, NE, SE)
+- [Easterlings](https://lotr.fandom.com/wiki/Easterlings) - maybe divide in 3 (N, NE, SE) `1 bad tag, one random` some are good and were good men, or influenced by the blue wizards
 	- N
 	- NE
 	- SE
-- One in the mountains and/or swamps?
+- `1 good tag, 1 bad` One in the mountains?
+West was conquered by Gondor, dwarves re establishing?
+- `2 bad tags` Subterranean ruins?
+Last bastion of orcs?

+Most dwarves fled to the west in the end of the 3rd age, and there are hardly any elves in Middle Earth.
+This leaves Rhûn a mostly human region, with evil dwarves and orcs.

+The Blue Wizards have turned the corrupted minds of Easterlings that supported Sauron.
+Lots of internal strife in the region.

-- One in the forest
+One in the forest - what lives in the forest?
+To be defined in campaign.